cetic/fadi/INSTALL.md

 The last section describes how to automate the deployment using Gitlab-CI.

+Once FADI is installed, head to the user guide

 ## 1. Local installation

 This type of installation provides a quick way to test the platform, and also to adapt it to your needs.